Holmboe Conifer Forest

 Trails

-Just under 1 mile of a looping natural surface hiking trail that lead to the Pelican River, with a small boardwalk and puncheons along the way to help cross the wetlands.
+Just under 1 mile of a looping natural surface hiking trail leads to the Pelican River, with a small boardwalk and puncheons along the way to help cross the wetlands.

 Natural Features